 When I was younger, just a child, I used to spend a lot of time in front of the TV.
-When I became a teenager and discovered the magic of the movies and films, I would try to watch them as much as possible.
+When I became a teenager and discovered the magic of movies and films, I would try to watch them as much as possible.

-I didn’t think about this until recently, but watching TV and movies taught me a thing or two about interaction and opening myself up to others.
+I didn’t think about this until recently but watching TV and movies taught me a thing or two about interaction and opening myself up to others.

-Since a very young age, I felt like a stranger among my mates.
+From a very young age, I felt like a stranger among my mates.
 While others preferred to play basketball, I would rather read a book, and when they wanted to have a party at their houses with the whole classroom, I just wanted two or three friends to come over.
 The short answer is that I’ve never felt comfortable with big groups of people.
 I felt exposed, as if all the laughs were because of me, and not because I said a joke.
 I’d rather be alone and do something else.

 The long answer is that I never knew how to express myself well and what to say in certain moments.
-Keeping a casual conversation was impossible for me, and I would often find myself fabricating a fiction, and I guess no one suspected a thing.
+Keeping a casual conversation was impossible for me, and I would often find myself fabricating fiction, and I guess no one suspected a thing.
 Why?
 Because I consumed a lot of fiction.
 Fiction has been and is still my escape.

 Watching several characters have a conversation repeatedly made me understand that there’s nothing dangerous about talking a bit now and then, and it turns out that many children on the autism spectrum learn through seeing.
 Visual supports are valuable to children regardless of their IQ and communication skills.
 (Savner and Myles, 2000.)